WestchesterENT Logo

 Surgery

-If nothing else works or if your sleep apnea is due to underlying anatomical issues, Dr. Spingarn might recommend surgery to remove tissue, reposition the jaw, or implant devices that keep the airway open.
+If your sleep apnea is due to underlying anatomical issues, Dr. Spingarn might recommend an office procedure to open up a blocked nose or stiffen your soft palate.
+Additionally, there are surgeries to remove excessive tissue in your throat, reposition the jaw, or implant devices that keep the airway open.